EngineHub/WorldEditDocs/source/api/examples/clipboard.rst

     Operations.complete(forwardExtentCopy);

 You may want to :ref:`save <Saving>` the clipboard after this.
 Note that if you are only copying a clipboard to paste it immediately again, you should skip making the clipboard entirely.
-Instead, pass the target world directly to the ``ForwardExtentCopy`` - it is capable of copying blocks between any two (or even within one) extent, not limited to clipboards.
+Instead, build an EditSession for the target world and pass that to ``ForwardExtentCopy`` - it is capable of copying blocks between any two (or even within one) extent, not limited to clipboards.

 Pasting
 -------